-In the following days as the ground quakes became increasingly common.
-Jor-El's appeals became progressively vocal, as The Council disagreed with him again and again.
-Finally losing patience with the man, and refusing the even entertain his theories any longer they isolated him and the rest of the house of El in their home.
-That if he were to spread any rumours on the planets destruction, he would be imprisoned for inciting panic and discord.
+In the following days as the ground quakes became increasingly more common.
+Jor-El's appeals became progressively more vocal, as The Council disagreed with him again and again.
+Finally losing patience with the man, and refusing the even entertain his theories any longer they isolated him and the rest of the House of El in their home.
+With the ruling, that if he were to spread any rumours on the planets destruction, he would be imprisoned for inciting panic and discord.

-Jor-El had taken the ruling and disappeared into his lab, a cloud of determination settled over him unlike any Lara had ever seen before.
-Lara helped when Jor-El explained what it was, and what it was for.
+Finally he told her his plans, what he had been working on.
+Jor-El explained what it was, and what it was for.
 Their planet was doomed, and their lives nearing the end.
-But that didn't mean there was not hope.
+But that didn't mean there was no hope.
 Hope that this ship would take its passenger away the doomed planet.